mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 | Total Page HTML        |  15.9kB |      14.7kB |      7.5% |

 :::info
-Curious about where those performance numbers came from?
-[Check out this app](https://pigment-css-demo.vercel.app/perf) that compares Pigment CSS, Emotion, and styled-components across a variety of tests.
+To learn more about runtime performance improvements, [check out this app](https://pigment-css-demo.vercel.app/perf) that compares Pigment CSS, Emotion, and styled-components across a variety of tests.
 :::

 ### Familiar developer experience